Graduation 2020Saturday, December 5, 2020

 Where: Shadow Mountain Community Church

-Please know: This event is planned to be outdoors.
+Please know: This event is planned to be inside.
 All COVID-19 safety guidelines will be followed including health screenings, temperature checks, wearing of face coverings, physical distancing, and a limited capacity.

 Why was the Spring 2020 commencement postponed?